mjpritchard/test-decap-help/content/docs/software-on-jasmin/rocky9-migration-2024.md

 Notes:

-- For users within the STFC network, there is no longer any reverse DNS restriction, so all should be accessible directly within that network without need to go via a login node.
+- For users within the STFC network, there is no longer any reverse DNS restriction.
 - Replacements for common tools:
   - `lxterminal` has been replaced with {{<link href="https://docs.xfce.org/apps/terminal/start">}}xfce-terminal{{</link>}}
   - for a more richly-featured editor or Integrated Development Environment (IDE), users should consider using